 Portable Document Format (PDF) is one of the most used document file formats on the web, and is used for documents and fillable forms.
 Although can be created in a variety of programs, Adobe Acrobat DC software is needed to remediate inaccessible PDF files.
 The most recent versions of Acrobat Pro include tools to create and verify accessibility features.

 Lynda.com is a subscription-based knowledge repository with some excellent tutorial videos available.

 View Slides from 3PlayMedia's Creating Accessible PDFs with Acrobat: Requirements, Implementation, and Evaluation webinar for an overview of common PDF accessibility issues.

 PDF Accessibility Resources

-- PDF Accessibility Checklist - from the Department of Health and Human Services
+- PDF Accessibility Checklist (PDF) - from the Department of Health and Human Services